Honors in the major

 The WCAS Honors Committee makes the final decision as to whether honors in Neuroscience will be awarded, weighing the recommendation of the department, GPA, and other factors.

-- April 30, 2020: Submit completed Senior Thesis and email of approval from Faculty Adviser to Neuroscience DUS by 5:00pm.
+- April 30th, 2024: Submit completed Senior Thesis and email of approval from Faculty Adviser to the Office of the Neuroscience Major by 5:00pm for Class of 2024.